wp-plugins/nextgen-facebook/readme.txt

 * Added licence files for the *Free* and Pro versions in the nextgen-facebook/licence/ folder.
 * Added a 'Social StyleSheet' metabox on the Social Sharing settings page.
 In the past, NGFB did not come with a stylesheet, but now as an option, you can edit and include one from the Social Sharing settings page.
+* Changed the 'Image Size Name' option to 'Image Dimensions' with width, height, and crop values.
+This avoids the use of third party plugins to manage image size names.

 = Version 5.3 =